square/workflow-kotlin/samples/tutorial/Tutorial3.md

 Now that the `TodoListWorkflow`'s rendering is a list of screens, it can be updated to show the edit workflow when a `Todo` item is tapped.

-Modify the state to represent if the list is being viewed, or an item is being edited:
+Modify the state to represent if the list is being viewed, or an item is being edited by adding a new `Step` class:

 ```kotlin
 object TodoListWorkflow : StatefulWorkflow<ListProps, State, Back, List<Any>>() {